sripplin/website/about.md

 If I had to break investing into two parts it would be: 1) the art and science of investing - the confluence of finance, statistics, psychology, risk, law, and other elements; and 2) the study of businesses - strategy, competitive dynamics, execution, management, M&A, and all the nitty gritty elements that go into creating and growing a successful company.
 To be a great investor, I believe you have to excel at both.

-While I still think about and refine my ideas on investing (much of my writing continues to be about clarifying this thinking), I am spending this next phase of my career on the business side, learning and growing by doing, rather than observing from an investor’s 500 ft view.
+While I still think about and refine my ideas on investing (much of my writing continues to be about clarifying this thinking), I have been spending this next phase of my career on the operating side, learning and growing by doing, rather than observing from an investor’s 500 ft view.

 ### Technology / Startups